Pros (3 out of 5)

 The graphical presentation of International Cricket Captain 2009 looks really old and dated.
 They need to create a new graphics engine or work on the old engine to update it for the modern age of gaming.
 They did add a 3D highlights engine to replace the old 2D engine and this has improved the on field animations, but the character models still look terrible.
 The only way to tell the difference between Brett Lee and Stuart Clark is by the blob of blonde hair on his head.
 The screens are all bland and colorless, the players look like thin stick men at times, and you never get to see the faces of the players up close, making the visual presentation of this game lacking considerably compared to similar games.

-Soundtrack and Sound Effects
+Soundtrack and Sound Effects (2 out of 5)

 The sounds of International Cricket Captain 2009 are also dated and old.
 They didn't put a lot of effort into providing the gamer with an exciting match day atmosphere with nice music and engaging sound effects.
 The crowds are lackluster and don't appear to be excited by the action on the field.
 Commentator Jonathon Agnew is the best part of the audible sounds in this video game, and the voice actor does an excellent job of trying to create excitement with his voice and comments.